-- .1 Contribution to knowledge generally considered appropriate to a discipline having gone through a quality peer reviewed assessment, and resulting in publications in the form of journal articles, books, research reports, conference proceedings, poster sessions at academic or professional practice conferences. - .2 Definition of a Publication The presentation of research in forms appropriate to the discipline-books, chapters in books, articles, research reports, on-line publications etc.-that have been subject to a process of peer review in the academic sense.
+- .1 Contribution to knowledge Generally considered appropriate to a discipline having gone through a quality peer reviewed assessment, and resulting in publications in the form of journal articles, books, research reports, conference proceedings, poster sessions at academic or professional practice conferences. - .2 Definition of a Publication The presentation of research in forms appropriate to the discipline-books, chapters in books, articles, research reports, on-line publications etc., that have been subject to a process of peer review.
+Publications should be in peer reviewed journals.
+Tenure and promotion candidates are responsible for ensuring quality peer review.
+Tenure and promotion candidates should include evidence that their publications have undergone adequate peer review in their respective dossiers.
+Potential indicators of quality peer review include Australian Business Deans' Council, EBSCO Host, Scopus, and Cabell's.
+The UMW library website also contains a useful guide for determining whether a journal has a quality peer review: http://libguides.umw.edu/content.php?pid=623011&sid=5635870.
+Tenure and promotion candidates could use information in these sources as evidence of quality peer review.